 The Utility of .htaccess file in WordPress and its Functions

 .htaccess is one of the core files on WordPress, whose sole responsibility is to ensure appropriate functionality of the platform.
 The dot (.) at the beginning specifies that it is a hidden file.
 This particular file comprises settings that help in determining how WordPress administers URLs.
 Additionally, it also monitors how it interacts with your server.
 In order to manipulate the function of the Apache server files from its root directory, as well as to modify the subdirectories.
 WordPress uses these files.
-Further, it can also help in the modification and handle SEO-friendly permalinks, and improve security and performance of the site.
+Further, it can also help in the modification and handle SEO-friendly permalinks, and improve the security and performance of the site.

-There is a lot more to explore with .htaccess files in WordPress website.
+There is a lot more to explore with .htaccess files on WordPress website.
 If you prefer to use a manual approach and do not rely on plugins, then .htaccess files prove to be beneficial.
-When you customize a permalink on the WordPress, this .htaccess File is automatically generated in the WordPress directory.
+When you customize a permalink on WordPress, this .htaccess File is automatically generated in the WordPress directory.
 However, often users find it difficult enough to locate this file.
 Then, you have to manually create the file.
 Let us proceed to the next section and get to the details to create a WordPress .htaccess file.

 Effective Steps on How to Locate and Edit the .htaccess File in WordPress?

-Here, in this section, you will get the details on how in the WordPress, you can locate, generate and edit a .htaccess file.
+Here, in this section, you will get the details on how in WordPress, you can locate, generate and edit a .htaccess file.

 Locate the .htaccess File in WordPress